tapdata/tapdata-docs/docs/tapflow/README.md

 # TapFlow Developer Guide (Preview)

-**TapFlow** is a stream data processing development framework based on [Change Data Capture (CDC)](../introduction/change-data-capture-mechanism.md) technology.
-In addition to using the TapData product through a graphical interface, TapFlow provides a rich set of APIs and tools, allowing you to quickly implement real-time processing tasks for homogeneous or heterogeneous data sources, making real-time data processing more flexible and automated.
+**Tap Flow** is an API framework for the TapData Live Data Platform, offering a programmable interface for tasks such as managing replication pipelines, building wide tables or materialized views, and performing general data integration.
+The framework currently includes a Python SDK and an interactive CLI for flexible development and management.

 import DocCardList from '@theme/DocCardList';